CrayLabs/SmartSim/doc/ml_features.rst

 a function which returns a modified copy of a tensor ``y``, which matches the statistical distribution of the tensor ``x``.
 Notice that we are not importing ``torch`` in the script, as it will be recognized as a built-in by the TorchScript compiler.
+Because of the discrepancy between TorchScript's and Python's syntaxes, TorchScript scripts cannot be run as standalone Python scripts.

 Here is the code which allows us to run the function ``shift_y_to_x`` on tensors stored in the DB.
 We will assume that the above script is stored